 After lunch, the rain stopped so I ran back and picked up Rosie for the afternoon…

 As always, she was so excited to greet every single person she could!

 She loved watching the boys run up the grass covered ski slopes…

-Needless to say, she was exhausted by the end of the day.
+Needless to say, she was exhausted by the end of her day at the mountain!

 Attempting to be become the official dog of Killington can be exhausting!
 Actually, the whole day was exhausting for all of us, but not as exhausting as a day of skiing.
-We’re getting close now!
+Yes, ski season is getting close now!